Wind profiles for WKB Prandtl models based on slope and free air flow: The Prandtl- and the WKB Prandtl model

 \section{The Prandtl- and the WKB$_{\epsilon}$ Prandtl model}

 The classic Prandtl model has been invented by \cite{Prandtl1942} and has been used by several authors, e.g. \cite{Defant1949}; \cite{Smith1979}; \cite{Egger1990}; \cite{Axelsen2009}.
 The governing steady-state one-dimensional equations in the tilted coordinate frame for a constant slope angle $\alpha$, $0<\alpha<\frac{\pi}{2}$ with quasi-hydrostatic approximation are given by, e.g. \cite{Grisogono2015}.
 This is a modification of the original coupled linear diffusion equations, one for momentum and one for temperature.
 In the presence of progressively changing background eddy coefficients, the added $\epsilon-$term in Eq. (\ref{eq:1}) turns the original system weakly nonlinear.
-The wind speed vector with entries in $\unit[]{\, [ms^{-1}]}$ is parallel to the surface, but the potential temperature anomaly vector $\Delta\theta$ with entries in $\unit[]{\, [K]}$ at height $\unit[z]{\, [m]}$ is orthogonal.
-Here, the parameters have the usual meaning:
+According to \cite{Grisogono2015}, the parameters have the usual meaning: